- Director of Men's Basketball Operations

-Jeff Reynolds returns to Southwest Virginia as the Director of Men’s Basketball Operations at Virginia Tech.
-He comes to the Hokies following two years in the same postion at Marquette.
-Reynolds previously had been a high school and collegiate coach in the Commonwealth.
+Jeff Reynolds is in his third season as the Director of Men’s Basketball Operations at Virginia Tech.
+He has a strong connection with the State of Virginia, as he had previously had been a high school and collegiate coach in the Commonwealth.

 Reynolds arrived at the Academy after serving as an assistant coach at Tulane for five seasons.
 During his time at Tulane, Reynolds coached Linton Johnson, who played in the NBA for six seasons, most recently with the Phoenix Suns.
 Johnson was a member of the San Antonio Spurs when they won the NBA championship in 2005.